Tunable Flux through a Synthetic Hall Tube of Neutral Fermions: Quench dynamics

 Due to the randomness of $\Phi $, the dynamics in experiment~\cite {PhysRevLett.122.065303} (averaged over enough samplings) should correspond to results averaged over $\Phi $.
-In Fig.~\ref{fig:quench}, we plot the corresponding dynamics averaged over $\Phi $, which show damped oscillating behaviors (with significant long-time damping), as observed in the experiment.
-The above results still hold for atoms in a weak harmonic trap, as confirmed by the experiment~\cite{PhysRevLett.122.065303} as well as our numerical simulations~\cite{SM}.
-In Fig.~\ref{fig:quench}, we fix $\Omega =6.15J$ and $\delta _{2}=-0.2\Omega $.
-The initial temperature is set to be $ T/T_{F}=0.3$, with initial Fermi temperature $T_{F}$ given by the difference between the Fermi energy $E_{F}$ and the initial band minimum $-2J$ (i.e., $ T_{F}=E_{F}+2J$)~\cite{PhysRevLett.122.065303}.
-We use $T_{F}=2J$ to get the similar initial filling and Fermi distribution as those in the experiment (the results are insensitive to $T_{F}$).
-Moreover, $\tau _{2}$ and $\tau _{3}$, which cross each other at different values of $\Omega _{13}$ for different $\Phi $ with averaged value $\bar{\Omega}_{13}=\Omega \neq \Omega _{13}^{c}$, may not be suitable to identify the phase boundaries (i.e., gap closings) for a random flux $\Phi $.
-Other experimental imperfections such as spin-selective imaging error may also affect the measured spin dynamics, and the final observed phase boundary in~\cite{PhysRevLett.122.065303} is smaller than $\Omega $ and $\Omega _{13}^{c}$.
+In Fig.~\ref{fig:quench}, we plot the corresponding dynamics averaged over $\Phi $, which show damped oscillating behaviors (with significant long-time damping), as observed in the experiment. $\tau _{2}$ and $\tau _{3}$, which cross each other at different values of $\Omega _{13}$ for different $\Phi $ with averaged value $\bar{ \Omega}_{13}=\Omega \neq \Omega _{13}^{c}$, may not be suitable to identify the phase boundaries (i.e., gap closings) for a random flux $\Phi$.